 Price: About $30

 While I'm not a big fan of the title, Bob Miller's SAT Math for the Clueless book delivers what it says it will—an easy and quick way to prepare for the SAT.
 It provides a mix of material for the current SAT and the redesigned SAT.

 While Dr. Chung's Math Workbook is spare, Bob Miller's book has funny and accessible introductions.
 If you find it hard to focus on math without some humor, you might find this book more engaging (a useful characteristic when you're self-studying with books).

 Bob Miller's SAT Math focuses more on strategies, techniques, and introductory review than on practice questions.
-It also lacks an in-depth description of changes being made to the SAT, and it doesn't incorporate the more advanced math problems.
+It also lacks an in-depth description of changes made to the SAT in 2016, and it doesn't incorporate the more advanced math problems.